jacob-bytedance/notes/source/_posts/Elasticsearch with Spring Boot.md

 # 6. Frontend Implementation

 Sending and receiving curl requests in the Terminal can be straightforward but it's hard to make sense of the information.
-We can create a
+We can create a frontend to showcase the various functionality of our metrics repository.
+Create a file `index.html` inside `src/resources/static`